sarthakp107/SwinAi/README.md

 #Welcome to SwinAi.
 This is by CHIRAG.
-o
+This is by CHIRAG2.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).